If you are buying, selling, transferring, financing, or refinancing real estate, we would be pleased to assist you to complete your

 What is the Property Transfer Tax?

-Property Transfer Tax (PTT) is a provincial tax imposed on land transfers at a rate of 1% on the first $200,000, and 2% on the balance,
+Property Transfer Tax (PTT) is a provincial tax imposed on land transfers.
+PTT is payable at the time of registration of the transfer in the Land Title Office.

-In general, if you are a purchaser and a first occupier of a new or substantially renovated home, you must pay GST/HST.
-GST/HST may be included in the purchase price or added to it depending on the wording in the contract of purchase and sale.
-Before signing a contract, a buyer should clarify with his or her realtor or the seller whether GST/HST is payable and whether the purchase price includes GST/HST.
+In general, if you are a purchaser and a first occupier of a new or substantially renovated home, you must pay GST.
+GST may be included in the purchase price or added to it depending on the wording in the contract of purchase and sale.
+Before signing a contract, a buyer should clarify with his or her realtor or the seller whether GST is payable and whether the purchase price includes GST.

-For more information on GST/HST and available rebates with regard to real estate transactions, read GST/HST Canada Revenue Agency Info Sheet GI-078 Harmonized Sales Tax: Purchasers of New Housing in British Columbia.
+For more information on GST and available rebates with regard to real estate transactions, read GST/HST Canada Revenue Agency Info Sheet GI-078: Purchasers of New Housing in British Columbia.

 If you require assistance with any of the following matters: